beAWARE-project/ontology/README.md

 The following figure displays the respective concepts in the proposed ontology.
 First responders (class `Responder`) are assigned one or more missions (class `Mission`), which in turn relate to incidents that involve participating entities (class `Vulnerable Object`).
 A mission is also characterized by start and end time, status and mission priority.

 ![beAWARE-ontology-responders-schema.png](images/beAWARE-ontology-responders-schema.png)

+## Ontology Specifications

+The full list of the ontology specs can be found [here](beAWARE-Ontology-Specifications.pdf).

 ## Citation